 You Will Need

-3 cups (390 grams) self-rising flour
+3 cups (390g) self-rising flour

-3 ounces sharp cheddar cheese, cut into small cubes (about 3/4 cup)
+3 ounces (85g) sharp cheddar cheese, cut into small cubes (about 3/4 cup)

-2 scallions, ends and tops trimmed and thinly sliced
+2 scallions, ends trimmed and thinly sliced

 1/8 teaspoon fresh ground black pepper

-12 ounces stout beer, or beer of your choice (1 1/2 cups)
+12 ounces stout beer or beer of your choice (1 ½ cups)

 Directions

 4Spoon the batter into the prepared pan and smooth the top.
-Scatter with the reserved cheese and scallion, and then drizzle with the remaining third of butter.
+Scatter with the reserved cheese and scallion, then drizzle with the remaining third of butter.

-1Bake the bread until a toothpick inserted into the center of the bread comes out clean, or with only a few crumbs attached; 45 to 50 minutes.
-Cool the loaf in the pan for 5 minutes then transfer to a cooling rack and cool completely.
+5Bake the bread until a toothpick inserted into the center comes out clean or with only a few crumbs attached, 45 to 50 minutes.

 Adam and Joanne's Tips

-- Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
+- The nutrition facts provided below are estimates.

 How long does the bread last?
 Love this recipe!!!